 Increasing the Flatness value will make the edge appear blurrier, while decreasing it will make the edge sharper and smoother.
 Adjust this value according to your preferences and image requirements.

-Step 8: Save Your Image
+8. Save Your Image

 Once you are satisfied with your selection and path adjustments, it’s time to save your edited image.